-Your troop can sign up for merit badges prior to camp by completing the Pre-Camp Merit Badge Sign-up Form found in the "Camp Forms" section of this guide or by using the Merit Badge Sign-Up Spreadsheet available on the Camp Workcoeman website.
+Your troop can sign up for merit badges prior to camp by completing the Pre-Camp Merit Badge Sign-up Online Form found on the Camp Workcoeman website.
+You can also use the "Camp Forms" section of this guide or by using the Merit Badge Sign-Up Spreadsheet.
 You should mail this form to the camp, or email your troop's selections to the Program Director.
 Merit badge selections should be sent at least 3 weeks prior to your week at camp.

-You can also send a list of Troop Activities to camp to the attention of the Program Director.
+You should also send a list of Troop Activities to camp to the attention of the Program Director.
 We will develop a schedule for your troop from the list sent.
 Please understand that we will make every effort to schedule your desired troop activities.
 Some activities are in high demand and we want to be fair to everyone.
 Be sure to use the "Pre-Camp Preparation Form" included in this guide.